Xotabu4/jasmine-protractor-matchers/README.md

 Usage
 -----
 Usage is pretty simple, since no any rocket science under hood.
-After matchers are added to jasmine, you will have new functions to use:
+After matchers are added to jasmine, you have new functions to use:

 ```javascript
 it('test 1', function () {